a2854s1/GIS/README.md

 # Featured Video
 [![Alt text](https://img.youtube.com/vi/wTqrD6s8BSI/0.jpg)](https://www.youtube.com/watch?v=wTqrD6s8BSI)

+For more information about the tutorial materials mentioned in the video, please feel free to check out the GIS Tutorials branch under this repository.
+Thanks!

 # Personal Introduction
 I am Frank, who is a Geomatics graduate with Computer Science Minor from the University of Waterloo in Canada.
 I have over four years of experience in performing spatial data manipulation, analysis and visualization using ArcGIS and Python.